marklister/product-collections/README.md

 #product-collections
 ===============

-A simple, strongly typed framework for working with 2D data in scala.
-CollSeq is in essence a spreadsheet like data structure that you can manipulate as a scala collection.
-Take a look at [product-collections-example](https://github.com/marklister/product-collections-example) which really only has about a dozen lines of source code.

-##Using CollSeq
+The canonical "List of Tuples."  product-collections makes it simple to work with 2D data in scala while:

+ - retaining type safety.
+ - writing idiomatic scala

 ### Scaladoc

 View the [Scaladoc](http://marklister.github.io/product-collections/target/scala-2.10/api/#org.catch22.collections.package)

+##Using CollSeq
 ###Creating a CollSeq

-To create a CollSeq normally you let the compiler infer the appropriate implementation:
+Let the compiler infer the appropriate implementation:

-    scala> CollSeq(("A",2,3),("B",3,4),("C",4,5))
+    scala> CollSeq(("A",2,3.1),("B",3,4.0),("C",4,5.2))
-    res1: org.catch22.collections.immutable.CollSeq3[java.lang.String,Int,Int] =
+    res1: org.catch22.collections.immutable.CollSeq3[String,Int,Double] =
-    CollSeq((A,2,3),
-            (B,3,4),
-            (C,4,5))
+    CollSeq((A,2,3.1),
+            (B,3,4.0),
+            (C,4,5.2))

+Notice that the correct types are inferred for each column.
+If you accidentally missed a value the compiler would complain.

 ###Extracting columns:

 A CollSeq is also a Product (essentially a Tuple).
 To extract a column:

     scala> res1._2
-    res2: Seq[Int] = List(2, 3, 4)
+    res3: Seq[Int] = List(2, 3, 4)

 ###Extract a row

 CollSeq is an IndexedSeq so you can extract a row in the normal manner:

     scala> res1(1)
-    res3: Product3[java.lang.String,Int,Int] = (B,3,4)
+    res4: Product3[java.lang.String,Int,Int] = (B,3,4)

 ### Add a column